Limited additional string solos and accompaniments were added in Phase II. They were:

 First.
-In the process of creating the new arrangement for Welcome Home for this recording, we decided to stick with the author and composer's use of an acoustic instrument.
-That was based on conversations with her which revealed she felt strongly about staying away for a traditional church organ sound.
-Thus, even though we added additional layers of musical resources to the song beyond the original solo acoustic guitar and solo voice, we stuck with the acoustic folk flavor.
+During the process of creating the new arrangement for the Contemporary Christian song "Welcome Home", we stuck with the author and composer's preference of acoustic instruments.
+That was based on conversations with her, which revealed she felt strongly about staying away for the older traditional church organ sound used on a number of the traditional hymns included on this album.

-We also added string bass to the Beethoven tune for the hymn Joyful, Joyful.
+Second.
+On the hymn "Joyful, Joyful." we added string bass to the Beethoven tune for that hymn.

-Cello was also added to the last verse of Just A Closer Walk with Thee, to add a warm harmony line along with the handbell and handchime accompaniment.
+We also added cello to the last verse of "Just A Closer Walk with Thee," to add a warm harmony line along with the handbell and handchime accompaniment.